lloydbenson/microservices-workshop/slides/README.md

 ### Challenge 2
+Objective: Start the serializer and start sending data to influx
 * script start of challenge2/services/serializer
 * send data via curl
 * check that data was written by using the influx browser